 Thus, if you stay at a cheap guesthouse and eat street food, you can spend as little as $10 per day too.

 Argentina is another South American country on our list of cheapest travel destinations.
-Despite having a rollercoaster ride-like economy, Argentina is a beautiful country with a rich history, which is heaven to travelers and most foodies.
+Despite having a rollercoaster ride-like economy, Argentina is a beautiful country with a rich history, heaven to travelers, and most foodies.

 The best time to travel to Argentina is between November to February.